 Thomas, R. Q. and Williams, M.: A model using marginal efficiency of investment to analyze carbon and nitrogen interactions in terrestrial ecosystems (ACONITE Version 1), Geosci.
 Model Dev., 7, 2015-2037, doi:10.5194/gmd-7-2015-2014, 2014.

 Thomas, R. Q., M. Williams, M. A. Cavaleri, J.-F. Exbrayat, L. Smallman, and L.E.
 Street.
-A canopy economic framework integrates leaf traits with canopy properties and carbon dynamics.
+Optimization of canopy carbon economy links canopy structure and function across leaf trait and climate gradients.
 In revision for New Phytologist.

 Community Earth System Model (CESM) including the Community Land Model (CLM)